Paddy Ashdown: Other positions

-Ashdown was portrayed by Donald Sumpter in the 2015 Channel 4 television film Coalition.

 Personal life

 Ashdown married Jane Courtenay in 1962.
 The couple had a son, Simon; a daughter, Katharine; and three grandchildren.
-In 1992, following the press becoming aware of a stolen document relating to a divorce case, he disclosed a five-month affair with his secretary, Patricia Howard, five years earlier from which he acquired the press nickname 'Paddy Pantsdown'.
+In 1992, following the press becoming aware of a stolen document relating to a divorce case, he disclosed a five-month affair with his secretary, Patricia Howard, five years earlier from which he acquired the press nickname "Paddy Pantsdown".
 His career and marriage both survived the political and tabloid storm, with his wife forgiving him.

 Ashdown supported Yeovil Town.
 He was a member of the National Liberal Club.

-Illness and death
+Death and funeral

 Ashdown was diagnosed with bladder cancer in October 2018.
-He died on 22 December 2018 at Southmead Hospital, Bristol, at the age of 77.
-On 10 January 2019 a funeral service was held at Church of St Mary the Virgin, Norton Sub Hamdon, in Somerset, and he was buried in the church's cemetery.
-A Service of Thanksgiving was held for him at Westminster Abbey on 10 September 2019.
+He died on 22 December at Southmead Hospital in Bristol, at the age of 77.

+On 10 January 2019, a funeral service was held at Church of St Mary the Virgin, Norton-sub-Hamdon, and he was buried in the churchyard.
+A service of thanksgiving was held for him at Westminster Abbey on 10 September.